-Chapter 7.
+7.1.
 Trees

-7.1.
+7.1.1.
 TreeWidget & TreeNodeWidget

-org.araneaframework.uilib.tree.Treewidget allows representation of hierarchical data in a manner that has become traditional in GUIs, as an expandable tree.
-Treewidget represents trees' root node, which is special in that it is not really rendered on-screen but serves as point where child nodes are attached.
-Child nodes of Treewidget are either attached by the programmer or acquired from associated TreeDataProvider.
+org.araneaframework.uilib.tree.TreeWidget allows representation of hierarchical data in a manner that has become traditional in GUIs, as an expandable/collapsable tree.
+TreeWidget represents trees' root node, which is special in that it is not usually really rendered on-screen but serves as point where child nodes are attached.
+Child nodes of TreeWidget are TreeNodeWidgets acquired from associated TreeDataProvider or could be attached by the developer.
 The TreeWidget supports expanding and collapsing of all those nodes.

-TreeDataProvider is a simple interface with ability to return the data under given tree node.
+TreeDataProvider is a simple interface with ability to return data belonging to any given node of the tree.

+'''

-''' public interface TreeDataProvider extends Serializable { / Returns a list of child nodes for specified parent node. / List<TreeNodeWidget> getChildren(TreeNodeContext parent);
+public interface TreeDataProvider extends Serializable {

 /

+Returns a list of child nodes for specified parent node.

+/

+List<TreeNodeWidget> getChildren(TreeNodeContext parent);

+/

-Returns if the specified tree node has any children.
+Returns whether the specified tree node has any children.

 /

 boolean hasChildren(TreeNodeContext parent);

 }

 '''